 Deciding to have knee or hip replacement

-There are many factors that can help you decide to have knee or hip replacement surgery or not, such as reading about the operation and talking to others with knee or hip problems.
+There are many ways to help decide to have knee or hip replacement surgery or not.
+These may include reading about the operation and talking to others with knee or hip problems.

-A key step is talking to your doctor about your quality of life and goals for surgery.
+A key step is talking to your health care provider about your quality of life and goals for surgery.

 Surgery may or may not be the right choice for you.
-Only careful discussion and thought can help you make a decision.
+Only careful thought can help you make a decision.

 The most common reason to have a knee or hip replaced is to provide relief from severe arthritis pain that limits your activities.
-Your doctor may recommend replacement surgery when:
+Your provider may recommend replacement surgery when:

 In most cases, delaying surgery should not make joint replacement less effective if you choose to have it in the future.
-In some cases, doctors may strongly recommend surgery if deformity or extreme wear and tear on the joint affects other parts of your body.
+In some cases, the provider may strongly recommend surgery if deformity or extreme wear and tear on the joint affects other parts of your body.

 Also, if pain is preventing you from moving around well, the muscles around your joints may become weaker and your bones may become thinner.
 This may affect your recovery time if you have surgery at a later date.

-Your doctor may recommend against knee or hip replacement surgery if you have any of the following:
+Your provider may recommend against knee or hip replacement surgery if you have any of the following:

 - Extreme obesity (weighing over 300 pounds)